specklesystems/speckle-docs/viewer/basic-setup.md

 # Basic Setup

-The first thing you'll need is a container for the viewer and a .js/.ts script which will run the viewer code.
-We'll create a simple HTML and a simple .ts file
+The first thing you'll need is a container for the viewer and a [javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)/[typescript](https://www.typescriptlang.org/) script which will run the viewer code.

+We'll create a simple HTML and a simple typescript file
 ```html
 <!DOCTYPE html>
 <html>